Paying the dairy sector's share of the biosecurity response costs.

 Yes, but only in the event of a future biosecurity response that impacts on the dairy industry and farmers will be notified of any future change.
 The Biosecurity Response Levy remains in place and zero rated, and can be used in the event of a biosecurity response.

-Is the biosecurity response levy separate to the DairyNZ Commodity levy?
+Is the biosecurity response levy separate to the DairyNZ Milksolids levy?

 Yes this is a separate levy, managed by DairyNZ to fund dairy industry biosecurity response commitments under the Government Industry Agreement (GIA).

-What assurance can you provide that the biosecurity levy will be put towards the genuine recovery and not used up in ‘admin’ expenses?
+What assurance can you provide that the biosecurity levy will be put towards the genuine recovery from a response and not used up in ‘admin’ expenses?

-The money can only be spent on response and recovery of an incursion.
+The money can currently only be spent on response and recovery of an incursion.
 The levy is used to pay the dairy industry share of response costs after they are incurred.
-The levy will drop down with the response costs.
-By DairyNZ managing the Biosecurity Response Levy, farmers get more assurance that it will be spent on response activities and we have a seat at the decision-making table.
+By DairyNZ managing the Biosecurity Response Levy, farmers get more assurance that it will be spent on effective response activities, and we have a seat at the decision-making table.
 We will let farmers know each year what the levy will be.

 Questions and answers about the Government Industry Agreement (GIA)